 For store bought brands, my favorite are Rx and Lara, since they are made with real ingredients.
 Meat bars are also a great option as long as you are going with a brand that uses all natural ingredients, grass fed beef and no bad sugars or additives.
 Some examples of healthy meat bars: Epic, and Chomps, DNX bars.

-I personally prefer plant based protein powders since they provide such a nutritious source of protein (yes plants have protein!), and if choosing the right one, have no additives or artificial sweeteners.
+I personally prefer plant based protein powders since they provide such a nutritious source of protein that don't cause GI distress, but only if you are choosing the right one!
+Some protein powders have lots of additives or artificial sweeteners, so you need to do your research.
 If protein powder is part of your daily regimen, I recommend giving a plant based one a try since some whey/casein based powders can be highly processed (and can cause inflammation).
-Here is a great reference for what to stay away from in a protein powder. https://foodbabe.com/the-horrible-stuff-in-protein-powder-is-it-in-yours/
+Here is a great reference for what to stay away from in a protein powder. https://foodbabe.com/the-horrible-stuff-in-protein-powder-is-it-in-yours/.

-For a "complete" shake when you are on the go, (the fruit and vegetable blends have already been added so less work!)
+For a "complete" shake (besides protein and fiber, they provide 12-14 servings of fruits and vegetables for a "complete" meal).
 Juice Plus Complete Shakes are my go to.
+It is like juicing but without all the added work!
 I LOVE the taste (light, refreshing and extremely satisfying) and they have an amazing nutrition profile.
 I find most shakes have a funny aftertaste and these do NOT!
-These plant based shakes are also dairy free, gluten free, high in protein and fiber, and low in processed sugar and additives.
+These plant based shakes are also dairy free, gluten free, with no processed sugar or additives.
 Even great for kids!
 To order: www.janaellehumberd.juiceplus.com

 Keep in mind a soy based protein powder or shake is only healthy as long as the soy is non-GMO.
 Soy has gotten a bad rep, when it's really the "GMO soy" that you want to stay away from.
 The big kicker is that only 7% of soy is non-gmo, so it is hard to come by these days!